WIL-TZY/MyConfigs/README.md

 ## Repository Structure

 ### `/`
-The root of this repository is reserved for the markdown file, there to assist with each subsequent folder.
+The root of this repository is reserved for the markdown files, there to assist with each subsequent folder.

 ### `/scripts`
 The `scripts` folder contains a variety of shell scripts and batch files that I find useful for different tasks.